Major U.N. climate report warns of "extreme" and "unprecedented" impacts

 While some of the final wording may not be as bold as many in the science community would have liked, Hawkins notes, "The language is pretty stark for an IPCC report."

-Andrew Dessler, a climate professor at Texas A&M University, told CBS News that there's a good reason countries have to unanimously agree on every sentence of the SPM.
+Andrew Dessler, a climate professor at Texas A&M University, told CBS News that there's a good reason countries have to unanimously agree on every sentence of the Summary for Policy Makers.

 "These documents serve as the starting point for climate negotiations," explains Dessler.
 "Given the process the SPM goes through, no country can later say they don't agree with the science.
 They've already agreed to it."